adityac8/DLProject/README.md

 To start training, you should first download the Rendered WB dataset, which includes 65K sRGB images rendered with different color temperatures.
 Each image in this dataset has the corresponding ground-truth sRGB image that was rendered with an accurate white-balance correction.
 From this dataset, we selected 9,200 training images that were rendered with the "camera standard" photofinishing and with the following white-balance settings: `tungsten` (or `incandescent`), `fluorescent`, `daylight`, `cloudy`, and `shade`.
 To get this set, you need to only use images ends with the following parts: `_T_CS.png`, `_F_CS.png`, `_D_CS.png`, `_C_CS.png`, `_S_CS.png` and their associated ground-truth image (that ends with `_G_AS.png`).

+Use `process_dataset.py` to
-Copy all training input images to `../mixedill/train/input` and copy all ground truth images to `../mixedill/train/target`.
+- Copy all training input images to `../mixedill/train/input` and copy all ground truth images to `../mixedill/train/target`.
+- Copy all validation input images to `../cube/input` and copy all ground truth images to `../cube/target`.

 To train the model with `D` `S` `T` version, run